 Roommate conflict is always unpleasant, especially since you share living space.
-If you've tried and failed to resolve your issues, it's understandable you'd want your roommate to move out.
+If you've tried and failed to resolve your issues, it's understandable that you'd want to know how to get rid of a roommate and have them move out.
 Unless your roommate is willing to leave, however, your legal options for hastening his departure are often limited by your state's landlord-tenant laws.

 When Roommates Collide

-The law often treats roommates, even if they don't have a lease, as tenants.
-This means you, or your landlord, have go to court and prove grounds to evict your roommate.
+According to NOLO, the law often treats roommates, even if they don't have a lease, as tenants.
+This could mean that you, or your landlord, might have go to court and prove grounds to evict your roommate.
 If you own your home, eviction is usually a straightforward process.
 If you rent, forcing a roommate gets more complicated and you may need a lawyer.